RishitMori/EDTest/README.md

 	•	The addObstacle method adds obstacles to the grid.
 It uses an unordered_set to efficiently store obstacle positions as strings.

-	•	This method rotates the rover left or right based on the input character 'L' or 'R'.
+	•	Rotate method rotates the rover left or right based on the input character 'L' or 'R'.
 It uses modular arithmetic to cycle through the directions.

-	•	The move method updates the rover's position based on its current direction.
+	•	Move method updates the rover's position based on its current direction.
 It checks for obstacles and grid boundaries before updating the position.

-	•	This method returns a string representation of the rover's final position, direction, and whether obstacles were detected.
+	•	Getposition method returns a string representation of the rover's final position, direction, and whether obstacles were detected.

 	•	The main function creates a MarsRover object, sets its grid size, adds obstacles, executes a series of commands, and prints the final position.
 It includes exception handling for potential errors.